vgrem/Office365-REST-Python-Client/README.md

 Refer to [examples section](examples/outlook) for other scenarios

-# Working with OneDrive and SharePoint API v2 APIs
+# Working with OneDrive and SharePoint v2 APIs

 #### Documentation